JuliaIO/VideoIO.jl/docs/src/writing.md

 ## Single-step Encoding

-Videos can be encoded directly from image stack using `encodevideo(filename::String,imgstack::Array)` where `imgstack` is an array of image arrays with identical type and size.
+Videos can be encoded directly from image stack using `encode_mux_video(filename::String,imgstack::Array)` where `imgstack` is an array of image arrays with identical type and size.

 For instance, say an image stack has been constructed from reading a series of image files `1.png`, `2.png`,`3.png` etc. :
 ```julia